jkerai1/fgpoliciestocsv/README.md

 fgpoliciestocsv
 ===============
--Changed encoding to UTF-8 to work with our FW solution, original author decided to change the CLI argument instead which didn't suit my needs hence, I will retain this repo.
+-Changed encoding to UTF-8 to work with our FW solution, original author decided to change the CLI argument instead which didn't suit my needs hence the reason why this repo still exists.
+I suspect the reason this happened is because the original repo was meant for python2 rather than python3 and the error was being thrown by the changes made to python3.

 Description
 -----------